#20: Japan's Regulatory Environment: Overview of the Organization, Processes, Systems, and Changes Affecting Pharmaceutical Development Day & Time:

 At the conclusion of this tutorial, participants should be able to:

-• Describe the regulatory processes during development, registration and postapproval
+• Describe the regulatory procedures during development, registration, and post-approval;

-• Discuss specific attributes in the Japanese regulatory system and their impact on local and global development strategies.
-Target Audience:
+• Discuss specific attributes of the Japanese regulatory system and their impact on local and global development strategies.

 This tutorial is designed for professionals in regulatory affairs, project management, and clinical development who are involved with global development projects involving Japan.